 There is a second stage of the wedding process called the “Kiddushin” where there is another contract called the “Ketubah.”
 This contract is where the bride is brought to the groom and they enter into a full marriage.
 They are already husband and wife at the betrothal, and to dissolve the betrothal would require a divorce called a “Get.”
 But now they are “married” in its fullest sense.
 This going to be related to the Messianic Redemption, or “Greater Redemption.”

 “Thy throne, O God (Elohim) is forever and ever (Heb 1.8), a scepter of uprightness is the scepter of thy kingdom.
 You have loved righteousness, and hated wickedness; therefore God (Father), thy God, has anointed (one of the stages of a coronation of a Jewish king) you (the Messiah) with the oil of joy above thy fellows.
-All thy garments are fragrant with myrrh (spiritually purified character) and aloes (used in prayer incense) and cassia (spreads in the wind/ruach); out of ivory palaces will be mine that will make me glad (the palaces which are prepared for you in Eden will surpass the finest palaces of ivory here).
+All thy garments are fragrant with myrrh (spiritually purified character) and aloes (used in prayer incense) and cassia (spreads in the wind/ruach); out of ivory palaces will be mine that will make me glad (the palaces which are prepared for us in Eden will surpass the finest palaces of ivory here).
 Kings daughters (believers for the sake of imagery.
 Just as the king is seen as the “son” his wife is alluded to as his “daughter” and the same as the “queen and bride-1 Chr 28.5-6) are among thy noble ladies, and the queen (Israel, the Kahal as a whole) stands at thy right hand in gold from Ophir.
 Listen, O daughter, give attention and incline your ear; forget your people and your father’s house (leave the world of unbelief.
 Messiah is to be preferred above all human relations); then the king will desire your beauty (the righteousness he gives us); because he is your Lord, bow down to him.”

 “And the daughter of Tyre (symbolizes the non-Jews Israel will have dominion over in the Messianic Kingdom-Isa 45.14; 66.19-20) will come with a gift; the rich among the people will entreat your favor (of every nation).
 The King’s daughter (same as the bride and queen) is all glorious within (speaks of her character); her clothing is interwoven (by God) with gold.
 She will be led to the King in embroidered work (not filthy rags-Isa 61.1-through 62.5); the virgins (non-Jewish believers for the sake of imagery and part of the Kahal), her companions who follow her, will be brought to you (like Chava was brought to Adam-Eph 5.22-32).
 They will be led forth with gladness and rejoicing (voluntarily and eager); they will enter into the King’s palace (the “mansions” of John 14.1-3, the inner chambers).
 In place of your fathers will be your sons (born from the marriage-the “elect”); you shall make them princes in the earth (to rule and reign-Rev 20).
-I will cause they name to be remembered in all generations; therefore the peoples (non-Jews of all nations will eventually acknowledge his sovereignty) will give you thanks forever and ever.”
+I will cause thy name to be remembered in all generations; therefore the peoples (non-Jews of all nations will eventually acknowledge his sovereignty) will give you thanks forever and ever.”

 On the day of the coronation of the Messiah on Rosh Ha Shanah, it will also be the day of the wedding of the Messiah.
 We had the betrothal at Mount Sinai on Shavuot (Pentecost) in the first redemption, now we will have the full marriage in the second redemption on Rosh Ha Shanah.
 A Jewish wedding would last a “shavuah” which means a “seven” and it can be seven days, weeks, months or years.
 This is known as the “Shavuah L’ Chuppah” or the “Shavuah of the Wedding Canopy.”
 Gen 29.27-28 says, “Fulfill her week (shavuah), and we will give you this one also for the service which you will serve with me still another seven years.
 Then Jacob did so and fulfilled her week.
 So he gave him his daughter Rachel as wife also.”